idexus/Sharp.UI/doc/deftemplates.md

 # Templates

-This below code demonstrates how to use the `LazyValueBuilder<T>` class to create templates that vary based on the device's idiom, platform, or app theme.
+The code below demonstrates how to use the `LazyValueBuilder<T>` class to create templates that vary based on the device's idiom, platform, or app theme.
 The `LazyValueBuilder<T>` class constructor takes a `Func<T>` as an argument that specifies the default template.
 In this case, the default template is a VStack with a red background color and 20 pixels of padding.

 The `OnDesktop` method allows you to specify a different template for desktop devices.
 In this case, the desktop template is a `VStack` containing a label with the text "Desktop version" and an image of the dotnet bot.